 Parade Schedule

-Kids at the paradeThe 52nd annual San Diego Bay Parade of Lights promises to dazzle and entertain bayfront crowds during two evenings in December each year.
-This year’s parade will be on Sunday, December 11, 2022 and Sunday, December 18, 2022.
-Participants in this year’s highly anticipated holiday boat parade will decorate their boats to fit this year’s theme, which is “FantaSEA on the Bay“.
+Kids at the paradeThe 53rd annual San Diego Bay Parade of Lights promises to dazzle and entertain bayfront crowds during two evenings in December each year.
+Participants in this year’s highly anticipated holiday boat parade will decorate their boats to fit this year’s theme, which is “Christmas Traditions around the World“.

 Presented by the Port of San Diego, the San Diego Bay Parade of Lights brings more than 100,000 San Diego residents and visitors to the shores of San Diego Bay each year.
 The procession of approximately 80 lavishly decorated boats has become one of the most iconic events in the region.